junwha/FastFit/README.md

 ### Build

 ```
-$ mvn package [-p profile1 -p profile2 ...]
+$ mvn package [-P profile1 -P profile2 ...]
 ```

-#### Profile
+#### Maven profiles

-You can build with different profiles depending on your situation.

-- init: MongoDB initialization
-- docker: use docker.internal.host instead of localhost
+We use Maven profiles to customize build configurations.

+- `init` : Enables a Spring batch job to initialize the MongoDB and fill the data.
+The batch job doesn't run when the database is already filled.
+Use this option in most cases.
-- war-build: build war instead of seperate jar
+- `war-build` : Builds a WAR package instead of a JAR package.

 ### Test